 Wireless Spectrum refers to the range of electromagnetic frequencies used to transmit data wirelessly.
 It works by allocating specific frequency bands to different types of communication, such as mobile phones, Wi-Fi, and satellite signals.
-This allocation is crucial for avoiding interference and ensuring efficient data transmission.
-In the telecom and network management industry, managing the wireless spectrum is essential for optimizing network performance and meeting the growing demand for wireless services.
+This allocation is crucial for avoiding interference and ensuring efficient data transmission, making it a cornerstone in the telecom and network management industry.

 Overview of Wireless Spectrum